 Pro tip: You can cut down on prep time by buying pre-cut butternut squash from the store.
 Or cut your butternut squash 1-3 days in advance of roasting it.
 Keep refrigerated in a closed container until ready to use.

-- Start by peeling the butternut squash.
+- Start by peeling the butternut squash with a potato peeler.
 You may find it easier to peel the squash if you cut it in half first.

 - Cut the squash in half lengthways.
-Using a spoon, scoop out the seeds.
+Using a spoon or grapefruit spoon, scoop out the seeds.